smolang/inkblot/example/Example.md

 java -jar inkblot.jar configure queries.txt config.json
 ```

-Fill in the type and multiplicity details in the generated `config.json` file to your liking.
+Fill in the type and cardinality details in the generated `config.json` file to your liking.
 For a completed example config, see [bike-example.json](bike-example.json).
 Refer to the [readme](../README.md#usage) for details on how to fill in the necessary details.

 ## Generating library code